philipturner/ue5-nanite-macos/README.md

 # Nanite on macOS

 Brings the Nanite feature from Unreal Engine 5 to macOS and iOS.
+Read over [this forum thread](https://forums.unrealengine.com/t/lumen-nanite-on-macos/508411) for more context.

 ## Usage